sathvikn/spectra-nlp-workshop/README.md

-Spectra Hackathon 3: Introduction to Natural Language Processing and Machine Learning in Python

 [Workshop Slides](https://docs.google.com/presentation/d/1BQx3ZReDnjDdIJN4Kz1ygR5nz9YN453YfnQerO85pmo/edit#slide=id.g5dd4449d37_1_17)

 Example of text classification(sentiment analysis) used for mental health.
 We use a Naïve Bayes classifier on data from Twitter to distinguish tweets with positive sentiment from tweets about anxiety and depression.
 CONTENT WARNING: some of the tweets might have disturbing content.
 Positive tweets are taken from the open-source Sentiment140 dataset and tweets about anxiety and depression are taken from the TWINT (Twitter Intelligence) scraping tool.